swiss6th/homebridge-almond/readme.md

 ## Running on a Raspberry Pi

 Easily install Homebridge on a Raspberry Pi using [oznu's preconfigured Docker container](https://github.com/oznu/docker-homebridge/wiki/Homebridge-on-Raspberry-Pi).
-This works on any model of Pi and abstracts away the fiddly bits (installing a modern version of Node.js appropriate to the hardware, setting up Homebridge as a service, etc.).
+This works on any model of Pi and takes care of the fiddly bits (installing an appropriate version of Node.js, setting up Homebridge as a service, etc.).

 Once you get it up and running, log in to [oznu's handy Web interface](https://github.com/oznu/homebridge-config-ui-x) (e.g., at [homebridge.local:8080](http://homebridge.local:8080)), click the Docker icon in the top-right corner (the whale), and choose Terminal.
 There you can install `homebridge-almond` using `npm install -g swiss6th/homebridge-almond`.
 Do not install this plugin from the Plugins tab, as the Web interface doesn't seem to understand installing straight from GitHub.